House of Sheikh Salim Chisti in Fatehpur Sikri and Juna Mahal in Rajasthan are also on the list

 WMF president Bonnie Burnham announced the list in New York on October 8, according to P.C.
 Jaffer, Deputy Commissioner of Bidar.
 The WMF had received 741 proposals from 166 countries.
 But the final list contains 67 sites from 41 countries.

 The three sites in India to figure in the list are the house of Sheikh Salim Chisti in Fatehpur Sikri, Juna Mahal in Rajasthan and “the historic city of Bidar”.
-These, according to the list, are sites crying for immediate attention for preservation, protection, and adaptive reuse.
+These, according to the list, are sites are in need of immediate attention for preservation, protection, and adaptive reuse.

 Mr. Jaffer said the announcement would benefit the city in many ways.
 It would attract worldwide attention, leading to increased tourist footfalls.
 It would also help the government get technical advice and support from institutions specialised in the preservation of monuments.